luckybeulla/key_sharing_app/README.md

 * The backend code in script.js doing the Diffie-Hellman calculations does not handle large integers so when Alice chooses big numbers, the returned values are NaN

+* p must be a prime number

+* Lots of keys do not match - for example, when Alice and Bob do not click CalculateSharedKey at the same time, keys do not match - make the order of steps clear, maybe the animation on buttons too?

+*